Jood80/Jood80/README.md

 ### 📝 Bio

  <a href="https://tabletopwhale.com/2014/09/29/flight-videos-deconstructed.html" target="_blank" rel="noreferrer"> <img src="https://www.basicknowledge101.com/photos/2015/flight%20deconstructed.gif" alt="flight" width="400" height="400" align="right"/> </a>
-  Developers are no different from birds; each one has their own way of flying/coding, based on their speciality they move upon.
+  Developers are no different from birds; each one has their own pattern of flying/coding, based on their speciality they move upon.
   <br/> I'm an avid learner and a self-starter who enjoys challenging myself when tackling complex technical problems.
 A Mechatronics engineer/Robotics/Developer who loves working on a team and the energy of solving problems together.
 Adventurer at heart ⛰️ and passionate about pottery & martial arts 🥷 <br/>
 Lately, I'm more into System design and Data structure since I strive to get specialized at backend development :fire: